-Recovery-oriented systems.
-The Recovery-Oriented Computing (ROC) project [24] is developing techniques for fast recovery from failures, focusing on failures due to operator errors.
-[2] presents an approach that assists recovery from operator errors in administering a network server, with the specific example of an email server.
+The Recovery-Oriented Computing (ROC) project [ROC] is developing techniques for fast recovery from failures, focusing on failures due to operator errors.
+Brown and Patterson [2003] presents an approach that assists recovery from operator errors in administering a network server, with the specific example of an e-mail server.
 The recovery capabilities provided by their approach are more general than those provided by ours.
 The price to be paid for achieving more general recovery capabilities is that their implementation needs to be application specific, and hence will have to be tailored for each specific application/service.
-In contrast, we provide an applicationindependent approach.
+In contrast, we provide an application-independent approach.
 Another important distinction is that with our approach, consistency of system state can be assured whenever the commit proceeds successfully.
-With the ROC approach, which does not restrict network operations, there is no way to prevent the effects of network operations from becoming so widely distributed in the network they cannot be fully reversed.
-In the case of email service, they allow a certain level of inconsistency, e.g., redelivering an email that was previously read and deleted by a client, and expect the user to manually resolve this inconsistency.
+With the ROC approach, which does not restrict network operations, there is no way to prevent the effects of network operations from becoming so widely distributed in the network that they cannot be fully reversed.
+In the case of e-mail service, they allow a certain level of inconsistency, for example, redelivering an e-mail that was previously read and deleted by a client, and expect the user to manually resolve this inconsistency.
 This potential for inconsistency is traded in favor of eliminating the risk of commit failures.